Shalmie PPC Blog

 If you think that Bing Ads is just small advertising potatoes that you don’t have time for, you could be missing out on some low-hanging fruit in your digital marketing endeavors.
 In this 22 point guide, we will explain the features and benefits of Bing Ads that will help you dominate this niche – but very relevant – ad space.

 The Bing search engine does not compare to the Google search engine, but then again, what does compare to Google search?
 Coming in second to Google is not nothing, that’s for sure.
+If your SEM agency isn’t hip to advertising on Bing, then you may want to find a new one.

 If we are to believe Bing’s numbers, that there are 66 million unique searchers that are not reached on the Google network.